Mark Samson begins his 10th year as Head Coach of the Lights and

 and Cael.
 Scott is employed by Triangle Telephone.

-2004 graduate of Fort Benton HS, Kennedy was a All-State performer both as
+of Fort Benton H.S., Kennedy was an All-State performer both as

 important “Mike” Linebacker position.